Analyzing User Behavior: Universal Analytics vs. Google Analytics 4

 Learn More About User Behavior in Google Analytics

 With all that said, you can still create Universal Analytics properties alongside GA4 until July 1, 2023.
 Still, we recommend getting started with GA4 as soon as possible so you can start collecting historical data and get familiar with the platform.
 For more information about analyzing user behavior in GA4, our team of experts is happy to help!
-Reach out to us today, or give us a call at (515) 868-0010.
+Give us a call at (515) 868-0010, or click the button below to let us know how we can best help you and to keep up with any GA4 updates.